DJDevon3/Classic_Cryptography/Colski_Keyword_Finder/README.md

 # Colski Keyword Finder
 Can sometimes find keywords in Quagmire III ciphertext.
 It's not infalliable but it does work sometimes, quite well.
+Original script by Reddit user Colski.
+I've modified it with customizable parameters, file saving, etc..

 ### Customizable:
 - Keyworded Alphabets